ronx-labs/bittex-subnet/README.md

 ![Bittex Subnet Sequence Diagram](docs/Bittex%20Subnet%20Sequence%20Diagram.png)

-In the Bittex, miners contribute their assets, providing liquidity without the need to deposit their funds into centralized wallets.
-Their assets remain in their own wallets without exposing any sensitive information, and are full control of their assets.
-Miners are simply required to demonstrate their capability as exchangers, which is assessed by verified validators in a decentralized manner.

-At the core of the Bittex lies the smart contract.

-Through this mechanism, our subnet ensures that end users receive the best possible exchange rates.
-The Bittex subnet aims to become the preferred platform for users seeking optimal exchange rates, thereby enhancing the popularity of the Bittensor network among a wider audience.
-The growing popularity of the Bittensor network is expected to spur the development of additional subnets, further accelerating AI advancement.

 **IMPORTANT**: If you are new to Bittensor subnets, read this section before proceeding to [Installation](#installation) section.

 The Bittensor blockchain hosts multiple self-contained incentive mechanisms called **subnets**.
 Subnets are playing fields in which: